Hockey coach moved from job to job, despite sex allegations

 “In my opinion, they dropped the ball,” Kellin told The Associated Press on Tuesday, a day after the University of Minnesota announced that it is investigating the allegations.
 “I’m disgusted that he was allowed to keep doing it.
 He’s a predator.
 He’s a creep.”

-The allegations were first reported by The Athletic.
+The allegations were first reported by The Athletic, which quoted several firsthand accounts by young men who said they were victimized.
 Adrahtas, 64, did not immediately respond to messages left by the AP at a cellphone number believed to be his.
 He denied to The Athletic that he had ever sexually abused anyone.

 It’s likely too late for Adrahtas to face criminal or civil charges in Minnesota for alleged abuse in the 1980s, due to the statute of limitations.
 So far, no allegations have emerged publicly from Adrahtas’ time at Robert Morris.

-University spokeswoman Nancy Donohoe told the AP that if anything had come in, the school would have acted on it.
+University spokeswoman Nancy Donohoe told the AP that if any complaints had come in, the school would have acted on them.
 She declined to say whether Robert Morris opened any inquiries into Adrahtas or whether the school would release records related to his tenure, saying she could not speak about personnel issues.

 During his 10 years at Robert Morris, Adrahtas gained a reputation as a standout coach and recruiter who raised the level of play despite a modest budget.
 During the 2013-2014 season, Robert Morris made it to the American Collegiate Hockey Association title game, losing to top-ranked Arizona State.

 According to The Athletic, Adrahtas was scheduled to be inducted into the Illinois Hockey Hall of Fame in 2010.
-When one of his former players, Chris Jensen, heard about that, he reached out to the Amateur Hockey Association of Illinois and told the group that he was one of Adrahtas’ victims.
+When one of his former players, Chris Jensen, heard about that, he reached out to the Amateur Hockey Association of Illinois, or AHAI, and told the group that he was one of Adrahtas’ victims.

 In a statement to the AP, the amateur hockey organization said it suspended Adrahtas indefinitely on March 1, 2010, pending a hearing that did not happen because Adrahtas resigned from all AHAI affiliate positions.
 His suspension is still in effect.